-Based on the existing information and information to be collected during the baseline, the Consultant will carry out a detailed feasibility study on the proposed interconnection, suggesting any appropriate modifications to the existing preliminary design.
+Based on the existing information and information to be collected during the baseline, the Consultant will carry out a detailed feasibility study on the options for interconnection, with the aim of proposing the most cost-effective option.

 If the project is found to be feasible, the required design work will fall under this contract.
 The details of the terms of reference will be developed at a later stage.
 Allowance for the design works should be estimated and provided as a provisional lump sum.